 Conclusion

 Peer relays transformed my holiday connectivity from barely usable to genuinely productive.
-Instead of waiting 30-plus seconds for kubectl commands to complete or giving up on transferring files to my homelab, I could work almost as efficiently as if I were back home.
+Instead of frozen terminals and failed file transfers, I could manage my homelab almost as efficiently as if I were back home.